Environment

 Prevention

-• Manage expectations — snake plants are slow by nature; several months between new leaves is normal
+• Manage expectations from the outset — several months between new leaves is entirely normal for this species, not a sign of neglect

-• Keep the plant somewhere reliably warm rather than a consistently cool room or drafty spot
+• Keep the plant somewhere reliably warm rather than a consistently cool room, drafty hallway, or spot near an exterior door

 Quick Summary